 - Audience: This course will be of interest to a wide audience within the building industry, in particular architects, designers, contractors, and developers who are interested in learning about the design and construction of mass timber enclosures.

 As the design and construction industry continues to search for more sustainable and cost-efficient methods of construction, mass timber has presented itself as both a viable and a desirable option.
 With this new wave of design and construction comes challenges not faced by more conventional building systems and enclosure products.
 The instructors in the Mass Timber Enclosure series explore and discuss a number of topics relevant to the design and construction of mass timber enclosures in the US and Canada, focusing on opportunities to manage risk and increase the long-term durability of the mass timber enclosure.

-This presentation is delivered by guest speaker Bevan Jones of Holmes Fire.
+This presentation is delivered by guest speaker Bevan Jones.